 Rights to research data

 There is often a need to provide the above-mentioned policies on retention of research data with rules governing the legal rights to the primary material and/or research data.
-In that way you can, among other things, anticipate the problems that may arise in research collaborations, including when the scientists leave the research projects ahead of time.
-In this case it may for example be appropriate to clarify to what extent the various researchers in the projects are allowed a copy of the primary material and data that have been collected, and to what extent they are allowed to continue working with them.
+This can make it possible to anticipate problems that may arise in research collaborations, including when scientists leave research projects ahead of time.
+In this case it may for example be appropriate to clarify the extent to which the various researchers working on the projects will be allowed to retain a copy of the primary material and data that have been collected, and to what extent they will be allowed to continue working with them.

 Some data management policies tentatively use wordings such as “all forms of research data will remain the property of the university” and the like.
-However, UBVA finds that such wording is unsuitable.
-The fact is that the legal handling of rights to research data is a very complicated matter.
-And the rights that might come into play arise from different legal rules with different legal effects.
+However, the UBVA finds such wording to be unsuitable.
+The fact is that the legal handling of rights to research data is a very complicated matter, and the rights that may come into play arise from different legal rules with different legal effects.

-UBVA has prepared recommendations on how data management policies are to regulate rights to primary material and research data.
-The recommendations end with a specific proposal for provisions that may be included in the policies.
+The UBVA has compiled recommendations on how data management policies should regulate rights to primary material and research data.
+The recommendations conclude with specific proposals for provisions that may be included in the policies.